-Tables 6 and 7 show the impact of awareness of eco-labels on the belief in environmental abilities of eco-labels and on the willingness-to-pay for eco-labels.
-Table 7 highlights the significance of the direct and indirect effect of awareness of eco-labels on willingness-to-pay, which supports H2.
-H5 is supported as the regression coefficient is significant ( $\beta$ =0.2747; p<0.00) and R value of 0.16000 (p<0.00) (Table 5).
-Moreover Table 7 demonstrates that both the direct and the indirect effect of eco-label awareness on willingness-to-pay for eco-labels are significant, therefore, the belief in the environmental abilities of eco-labels partially mediates the relationship between eco-label awareness and willingness-to-pay for eco-labels, which further supports H5.
+Tables 6 and 7 show the impact of awareness of eco-labels on the belief in environmental abilities of eco-labels and on the willingness to pay for eco-labels.
+Table 7 highlights the significance of the direct and indirect effect of awareness of eco-labels on willingness to pay, which supports H2.
+H5 is supported as the regression coefficient is significant ($\beta = .2747, p < .00$) and the R^2 value of 0.16000 (p < .00) (Table 5).
+Moreover, Table 7 demonstrates that both the direct and the indirect effect of eco-label awareness on willingness to pay for eco-labels are significant, therefore, the belief in the environmental abilities of eco-labels partially mediates the relationship between ecolabel awareness and willingness to pay for eco-labels, which further supports H5.

-Thus, Tables 4 to 7 show that direct and mediating hypotheses H1 to H6 are supported.
+Thus, Tables 4-7 show that direct and mediating hypotheses H1 to H6 are supported.
 The moderating role of the 'presence of children in families' is also supported.

-4.3 Effect of control variables
+Effect of control variables 4.3

-The effect of age, gender, education level, and income level were conceptualised as control variables to test their impact on the moderated mediation model.
+The effect of age, gender, education level, and income level were conceptualized as control variables to test their impact on the moderated mediation model.
 SMARTPLS 3.2 was used to check the effect of control variables.
-Each of the above mentioned variables were included in the hypothesises model as individual latent variables to test their effect on the two endogenous variables, i.e. the belief in the environmental ability of eco-labels and willingness-to-pay.
-The results showed that gender had a significant effect on the belief in environmental ability of eco-labels.
-Income showed a significant effect on both the belief in environmental ability of eco-labels and the willingness-to-pay.
-However, none of the control variables showed any significant effect on sign or significance of path coefficient and R value in the main model.
-Therefore, it can be inferred that the control variables did not have any impact.
+Each of the above-mentioned variables was included in the hypothesises model as individual latent variables to test their effect on the two endogenous variables, i.e., the belief in the environmental ability of eco-labels and willingness to pay.
+The results showed are governed by the applicable Creative Commons